tbr0117/excel_scrapper_list/README.md

-# Excel Scrapper to Python List
+# Excel to Python List
 Using it, you can extract data from complex tables in Excel into a list.

 ## Setup Environment